-Finally, it is worth to note that the use of Persistent and Unique Identifiers (PUIs), and the correspondent PUI Provider and PUI resolver components, is key to enabling both provenance and traceability functionalities.
+Finally, it is worth to note that the use of Persistent and Unique Identifiers (PIDs), and the correspondent PID Provider and PID resolver components, is key to enabling both provenance and traceability functionalities.

-5.1.4 Access & usage policy and control
+5.1.4 Access and Usage Policy Enforcement

 Access control is realized by applying the well-known and widely adopted XACML framework.
 This implements the so-called Remote Access Control approach, which refers to the protection of the digital content only during the access phase.
 Systems which realize this approach protect the digital content until this is transferred to the consumer.
 This choice is driven by the recognition that such an approach has a minor impact on GDDS DE participants, allowing in the initial phase an easier on-boarding.
 As recognized in section 4.8.1, the Remote Access Control approach can be seen as part of a wider end-to-end Digital Rights Management (DRM) system which can be introduced at a later stage.
-In the proposed design, and in keeping with the data sovereignty principle, Data Owners can provide a machine readable description of their own data policy.
+In the proposed design, and in keeping with the data sovereignty principle, Data Owners can provide a machine-readable description of their own data usage policy.

-5.1.5 Identity Management
+5.1.5 Identity and Attestation Management